eelcovv/elixos/README.md

 # 🖥️ Elixos Server Installation Guide (Contabo Example)

 This guide describes how to install the Elixos operating system on a remote server.
-The example below assumes a Contabo server, but works for any x86_64 Linux machine in rescue mode.
+The example below assumes a Contabo server but works for any x86_64 Linux machine in rescue mode.

 ---

 ## 🚧 1.
 Boot into Rescue Mode

-1. Reboot the server into **rescue mode** via your provider dashboard.
+1. Install Ubuntu LTS 22.05 with a root user
-2. SSH into the server using the credentials provided.
+2. SSH into the using the ssh key provided during setup

 ---